gulyilmazz/gulyilmazz/README.md

 ---

-<h3 align="center">💬 “Her hata, sizi daha iyi bir programcı yapan bir adımdır.” 💫</h3>
+<h3 align="center">💬 “Every mistake is a step that makes you a better programmer.” 💫</h3>

 ---